 At the end of the day, if you’re passionate about a subject and looking into online teaching opportunities, both platforms are great options.

 Hopefully at this point you are feeling more confident in picking between Udemy vs Skillshare.

-If you’re looking for a budget-friendly, pay-by-course experience, Udemy is the fit for you, with a cornucopia of courses and multiple language options.
+If you’re looking for a budget-friendly, pay-by-course experience, Udemy is the fit for you, with a cornucopia of courses, multiple language options and additional subscription possibilities.

 That’s it for this in-depth Udemy vs Skillshare comparison!
 How has your experience been with each platform?
 Let everyone know in the comments below!